M1v1savva/M1v1savva/README.md

 #### team projects:
 - 📖 [tetris](https://chesslines.onrender.com) - Led development of an aethetic tetris game with AI powered by genetic algorithm.
-- 📖 [throwing robot](https://chesslines.onrender.com) - The project is still used in the university lab. team developed ball and cups detection for a beer-pong game
+- 📖 [throwing robot](https://chesslines.onrender.com) - The project is still used in the university lab.
+During the project the team came up with idea of designing a robot to play beer pong against.
+Part of the team designed object detection for the observing camera while I was responsible for processing object recognition output and feeding the calculated configuration into the robot's motors.

 <!--
 **M1v1savva/M1v1savva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.